ericwbailey/ericwbailey.website/source/writing/worstworkwednesday.md

 layout: "layouts/post.njk"
 title: "#WorstWorkWednesday"
 source: ericwbailey.design
-excerpt: "Does this all sound interesting to you?
+excerpt: "Does this all sound compelling to you?
 Interested in running your own #WorstWorkWednesday meeting?"
 date: 2022-03-30
 year: 2022
 tags: